plone/plone.tiles/README.rst

   of a given type on the same layout, the annotations are keyed by the tile `__name__`.

-In addition, tiles are described by `ITileType`, which contains attributes for the tile name, title, description, add permission and schema (if required).
+Internally tiles are described by ``ITileType``.
+It contains attributes for the tile name, title, description, add permission and schema (if required).

-A properly configured tile, then, consists of a browser view providing `IBasicTile` or one of its derivatives, and a utility providing `ITileType` with the same name as the tile browser view.
-There is a convenience ZCML directive - `<plone:tile />` - to register both of these components in one go.
+A properly configured tile consists of

+- a utility providing ``ITileType`` with the same name as the tile browser view.
+- a browser view providing ``IBasicTile`` or one of its derivatives.

+The directive ``<plone:tile ... />`` is used to register both of these components in one go.

+To support creation of appropriate tile links, ``plone.tiles.data`` contains two methods:

+1) ``encode()`` and
+2) ``decode()``

-To support creation of appropriate tile links, `plone.tiles.data` contains two methods - `encode()` and `decode()` - to help turn a data dictionary into a query string and turn a `request.form` dict into a data dict that complies with a tile's schema interface.
+to help turn a data dictionary into a query string and turn a `request.form` dict into a data dict that complies with a tile's schema interface.

 Creating a Simple Tile